StevenN123/knapsack01/README.md

 # knapsack01

-A comprehensive implementation of the 0/1 Knapsack problem using dynamic programming.
-This classic optimization problem demonstrates optimal substructure and overlapping subproblems.
+An implementation of the 0/1 Knapsack problem using dynamic programming.
+This optimization problem shows optimal substructure and overlapping subproblems.

 ## 📋 Problem Description